AddyRdz/recursion-modules/README.md

 1. When you are finished, submit your assignment by clicking on the issues tab above on this repo and start a [new issue](https://git.generalassemb.ly/seir-201/recursion/issues/new?assignees=&labels=&template=seir-homework-submission.md&title=YOUR+FULL+NAME).
 1. The issue template will ask that you answer exit ticket questions on recursion before submitting your issue, to summarize your learning on this topic.

-**Note: This exercise includes a coding component, but for tonight, focus on understanding recursion conceptually.
-We will do the actual coding part of the assignment together tomorrow morning.**
+**Note: This exercise includes a coding component.
+For tonight, focus on understanding recursion conceptually but do try some of the coding exercises in the myGA CodePen that is provided.
+We will review and continue the coding part of the assignment together tomorrow morning.**

 Unless otherwise noted, homework is due at 10:00 AM ET the next day.